PrajwalaMugajjiShambulingappa/prajwalamugajjishambulingappa/README.md

 ### About me :

-  - 🧐 : Looking for SDE or Machine Learning Intern Roles!
+  - 🧐 : Looking for Data Scientist or Machine Learning Engineer Roles!
   - 🏢 : Worked @ [Enquero - A Genpact Company](https://enquero.com/) as a Software Developer.
-  - 🎓: Masters degree from Purdue University.
+  - 🎓: Masters in Computer Science degree from Purdue University.
   - ⚡: I enjoy coffee with a good novel.
   - ✈️ : I love traveling and exploring new places.